 Parenting is about trial and error, and parents should keep learning the right ways to deal with their little ones.

-** I know that a lot of mothers know all these information before reading this post, but at the same time there are some new mothers who do not have enough experience will take advantage of this post**
+** Most of the mothers already know all these information, but still some new moms who do not have enough experience will take advantage of this post**

 1- Adding sugar to your baby’s food:

 Babies do not need to add refined sugar to their diet.
 The sugar requirements of the baby can be met by food rich in carbohydrates and other naturally sweet food such as fruits.
 An added sugar to your baby’s diet in his first year may cause serious health problems like tooth decay, obesity, diabetes and lethargy.